This post may contain affiliate links. Please read myย privacy policy.

 Instructions

-- Heat up a wok and add in the water, red curry paste, galanga and rhizome (optional).
-Stir to combine until boiling.
+- Heat a wok and add the water, red curry paste, galangal, and rhizome (if using).
+Stir to combine and bring to a boil.

 - Add the pork and let it cook for 1 minute.
-Add the fish sauce and sugar.
-Stir to mix.
-Gently transfer the bamboo shoot, baby corn, straw mushroom, string beans and kaffir leaves into the wok.
-Stir to mix.
+Then, add the fish sauce and sugar, stirring to combine.
+Gently transfer the bamboo shoots, baby corn, straw mushrooms, string beans, and kaffir leaves into the wok, stirring to mix.

-- Cover the wok and bring to boil.
-Turn the heat to medium and let it cook for 5-6 minutes.
-Add in the basil leaves.
-Give it a quick stir and cook for 2 minutes.
+- Cover the wok and bring to a boil.
+Reduce the heat to medium and let it cook for 5 to 6 minutes.
+Add the basil leaves, give it a quick stir, and cook for another 2 minutes.
 Serve with rice.

 Notes